 But wait.
 Plot twist.
 Please return to the MAG recommendations.
 You will see that not only is “ventilation” highlighted, but “should continue” is highlighted as well.
 So when did NPS’s $5 million investment begin?
 As it turns out, NPS decided to invest in ventilation on September 20th, 2020, far before the MAG committee made its recommendation.
 From the City of Newton Public Buildings Department on project completion, March 21, 2021:

 The HVAC project seems to have been initiated from the bottom up, because of parent pressure, to which the Newton Buildings Department, the City Council, and the NPS responded.
 (You can be sure that if any public figures had been the drivers, we’d have seen their names).
 From the Boston Globe:

-“Air quality has been something that has been raised by now,” Councilor Marc Laredo of Ward 7 said during the Zoom meeting.
+“Air quality has been something that has been raised by a whole bunch of folks for a number of months now,” Councilor Marc Laredo of Ward 7 said during the Zoom meeting.
 “Where in the school system is the responsibility for undertaking this work, and where did it fall down?

 In order to ensure all classrooms’ HVAC units meet airflow standards, [Newton Commissioner of Public Buildings Josh Morse] said the city contacted 75 ventilation contractors throughout the Northeast and plans to finish testing and servicing classrooms within six to eight weeks.